What is parent engagement?

 Learning Potential app

-Learning Potential is designed to help you to be part of your child's learning and make the most of the time you spend together, from the high chair to high school.
+Learning Potential is a free app for parents, families, and carers packed with useful tips and inspiring ways parents can be more involved in their child's learning.
+It is designed to help parents be part of their child's learning and make the most of the time they spend together, from the high chair to high school.

 Learning Potential Resources